 - 1. The student should write a letter to their Division Director and Department Chair making the formal request and explaining the case.
 For clinical complaints (e.g., why an individual should be reinstated into the clinical program) the student should write this letter to the DCT and the Department Chair. - 2.
 The request will then be reviewed by the Department's Advisory Group (i.e., the Department Chair, Associate Chair, Division Directors, and the DCT). - 3.
 The Advisory Committee will present the formal complaint and make a recommendation to be made to the entire department faculty. - 4.
 The recommendations of the Advisory Group will then be discussed and voted on by the full Department Faculty. - 5.
-If the complaint is dismissed by the Department or the decision is not to the satisfaction of the student, the student can file a formal complaint with the Graduate School.
-(See the UM Graduate School Handbook: https://www.grad.miami.edu/ assets/pdf/graduate-school-student-handbook-2018-2019.pdf)
+If the complaint is dismissed by the Department or the decision is not to the satisfaction of the student, the student can file a formal complaint with the Graduate School (see the UM Graduate Student Handbook).